Florida bridge collapse victims include FIU college student and five others

 Rolando Fraga Hernandez, 60

-A Facebook profile indicated that 60-year-old victim Rolando Fraga Hernandez lived in Miami and was a systems technician for ITG Communications in Jacksonville, Florida.
+A Facebook profile indicated that Rolando Fraga Hernandez lived in Miami and was a systems technician for ITG Communications in Jacksonville, Florida.

 Fox News’ Paulina Dedaj and Madeline Farber contributed to this report, along with The Associated Press.